 The menu consists mainly of savoury snacks and desserts.
-Customers have a choice of different types of desserts - such as cakes, muffins, donuts, cookies, etc. Salty snacks consist of baguettes, toasts, bagels, tortillas, and croissants.
+Customers have a choice of different types of desserts - such as cakes, muffins, donuts, cookies, etc. Salty snacks consist of homemade baguettes, toasts, bagels, tortillas, and croissants.
 The menu of these dishes is not the same but changes every week.
-Kolo Kavárna plans to edit its menu depending on the season.
+Café Domestikárna plans to edit its menu depending on the season.
+In summer, besides, homemade lemonades will be offered, such as elderberry, strawberry, melon, etc.